Call: 2003 (Lincoln’s Inn)

 Katie read Law at University and went on to study the BVC at the Inns of Court School of Law, London.

-Called to the Bar in October 2003 Katie has since developed a successful practice, undertaking cases in all areas of commercial & chancery law.
+Called to the Bar in October 2003, Katie has since developed a successful practice undertaking cases in all areas of commercial & chancery law.
+Regular instructions include partnership disputes, Company dispute, and proceedings under the TOLATA provisions.

 Katie has in-depth knowledge of the regulations applicable to Credit Unions and has recently drafted a full suite of fully compliant CCA 1974 documentation including the credit agreement, required annual consumer letters, and default and termination notices.

 Katie advises and appears in relation to many aspects of both corporate and personal insolvency practice.
-She has extensive court experience and appears regularly in matters including proceedings relating to winding up petitions, personal bankruptcy petitions, setting aside statutory demands, and annulment of bankruptcy orders.
+She has extensive court experience and appears regularly in matters including proceedings relating to winding up petitions, personal bankruptcy petitions, setting aside statutory demands, applications under the Insolvency Rules 2016, and annulment of bankruptcy orders.

 Katie has drafted applications for injunctions relating to insolvency disputes, and appears in the High Court at the substantive hearings for both creditors and debtors.